waggle-sensor/microWaggle/README.md

 │   │   │   ├──key.pem
 │   │   │   ├──cert.pem
 ```
+Your directory structure will be identical, with a separate folder for each device.

-After the initial implimentation of the `relay-server.py` with no args. -> `python3 relay-server.py` make sure to include the access token 'c9003c4f929c03b67daac131a84b9d3aa3d75e3e' within the `nodeConfig.json`.
+After the initial implimentation of the `relay-server.py` with no args. -> `python3 relay-server.py` make sure to include your access token within the `nodeConfig.json`.
-The later instructions given on the releyServer module would be sufficient in moving forward.

-#### 8.2 Using your own node
-The instructions given [here](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/software/relayServer/readme.md) on the releyServer module would be sufficient in setting up your own Node.
+To move forward with setting up the relay server, read the documentation for that module.

-### 9. Check data from device:
+### 9. Check data from device
 Once the relayServer is online, in less than 5 minutes you should see micro-Waggle data being published on [Beehive](https://www.mcs.anl.gov/research/projects/waggle/downloads/datasets/index.php).
 The data will come under the link label: MWTesting.complete.recent.csv.

-### 10. Tweak the micro-Waggle behavior and see changes on Beehive:
+### 10. Tweak the micro-Waggle behavior and see changes on Beehive
 At this point you are in a position to modify the generic micro-Waggle [code](https://github.com/waggle-sensor/summer2018/blob/master/microWaggle/integrated/firmware/microWaggle.ino) and flash it into your Particle.io devices.
 After such changes are made, you can observe its effects through [Beehive](https://www.mcs.anl.gov/research/projects/waggle/downloads/datasets/index.php).

-### 11. Code your own micro-Waggle device:
+### 11. Code your own micro-Waggle device

-Congratulations, you are ready to impliment your own microWaggle implimentation.
-Particle.io's example [log](https://docs.particle.io/guide/getting-started/examples/photon/) is good place to get you started.
+Congratulations, you are ready to impliment your own micro-Waggle implimentation.
+Try adding real sensors and changing their behavior.
 Make sure to contact the Waggle team at ANL for further support.

 ------------------------------------------------------------